qase-tms/qase-java/qase-junit5-reporter/docs/usage.md

 }
 ```

+---

-# How add Suite to a test
+## How to Add a Suite to a Test

-You can add a suite to a test in Junit5 by using the `@QaseSuite` annotation.
-This annotation can receive a single suite
+To categorize your test into a suite or sub-suite, use the `@QaseSuite` annotation in JUnit5.
+This annotation can
-and a multiple sub-suite in the form of a string.
+receive a suite and optionally sub-suites as strings.

-Example:
+### Example:

 ```java
 package org.example;